 Only what you do for Me

-When God, in His goodness, delivers us through a trial, He may not choose to do it using spectacular methods.
-It may be as simple as the right doctor being in the right place for us at the right time.
-Or a random passer-by seeing our desperate need and helping.
-Or a refund check showing up at just the right time to address a financial need.
-These may not appear to be miracles, but they are.
-God’s hand has provided us with a deliverance through a crisis, just when we needed it most.
+When God, in His great goodness, delivers us through our trial, He may not choose to do so using spectacular methods.
+It may be as simple as placing the right doctor in the right place at the right time for us.
+Or a random passer-by seeing our desperate need and helping deliver us.
+Or some financial blessing showing up at just the right time to address a pressing need.
+To an outsider, these may not appear to be miracles, but we know they are, just as much as those who He blesses with an instantaneous healing.
+God’s hand has provided us with deliverance from crisis in answer to our prayer, just when we needed it the most.

 Thank God for His goodness and love for us.
-We would be utterly lost without Him.
+We would be utterly lost without Him!
+Let His name be praised!

 Reflection